emrebasaranCE/openstack/README.md

 ---

-We can see servers like this:
+We can see servers with this:
 ```bash
 openstack server list
 ```